-Figure 1-2: combox overview - Reconstructing a file from the encrypted shards.
+Figure 1-2: combox overview - Reconstructing a file into the combox directory from the encrypted shards located in the node directories.

 - File splitting Combo-Box splits a file into shards based on the space available on each node directory [2], while combox is not yet cognizant about space left on each node directory and splits the file into N equal shards, where N is equal to the number of node directories. - User Interface Combo-Box is a graphical application while combox is mostly a command-line program. combox's configuration wizard has a graphical interface.
 The configuration wizard has a command-line interface too for users who like TUI.